trannhatdang/assignment-1-mmt/README.md

 ```

 To send Direct messages, copy the IP AND PORT into the left field
-and enter the message you want to send.
-MAKE SURE THE OTHER CLIENT
+and enter the message you want to send on the right field.
-IS OPENED AS WELL.
+MAKE SURE THE OTHER CLIENT IS OPENED AS WELL.

 ---------